-Founded in 1997, the UFC’s heavyweight division spent a solid decade in a state of near-constant turmoil.
+Ngannou’s title essentially certifies him the No. 1 heavyweight in the sport, but UFC heavyweight gold and global top dog status were not always so synonymous.
+Founded in 1997, the division spent its first decade in a state of near-constant turmoil.
 There were three different champions in the first year.
-Multiple champs abandoning the title to fight elsewhere.
-Two champions -- Josh Barnett and Tim Sylvia -- lost their belts in the lab rather than the Octagon.
+Multiple champs abandoned the title to fight elsewhere.
+Two champions, Tim Sylvia and Josh Barnett, lost their belts in the testing lab rather than the Octagon.
 The UFC’s heavyweight title was also a clear second fiddle to its Pride Fighting Championships counterpart for most of that first decade.
-With the 2007 absorption of Pride and, a few years later, the acquisition of Strikeforce -- including Cormier, incidentally, fresh from winning the heavyweight grand prix -- the UFC’s heavyweight division eventually gained the preeminent status it still enjoys.
-Today, the fighter wearing UFC heavyweight gold can lay a claim to “baddest man on the planet” status that is hard to dispute.
+With the 2007 absorption of Pride and, a few years later, the acquisition of Strikeforce, the UFC heavyweight division eventually gained the preeminent status it still enjoys.
+Today, the UFC heavyweight champ can lay a claim to “baddest man on the planet” status that is hard to dispute.

-Here is a graphic representation of the 21-year history of the UFC undisputed heavyweight title and the times it was won, lost or defended.
-Interim title fights are omitted with the exception of Andrei Arlovski-Tim Sylvia 1, since the winner of that fight ended up inheriting the undisputed title without a unification bout.
+Here is a graphic representation of the 24-year history of the UFC heavyweight title and the times it was won, lost or defended.
+Interim title fights are omitted with the exception of Andrei Arlovski vs. Tim Sylvia 1, since the winner of that fight ended up inheriting the undisputed title without a unification bout.
 From 6-foot-10 giants to 5-foot-9 monsters, from larger-than-life pro wrestlers to humble firefighters, from drug scandals to grisly injuries in and out of the cage, the picture tells a story as strange and amazing as the sport itself.